 Table 1.4 below presents the total fiscal costs and social benefits from Garfinkel et al. (2022) and the updated social benefits following the first update (including the update of the social discount rate from 3% to 2%).
 The first row presents fiscal costs, which stay unchanged at \$97 billion following the update.
 The third row presents social benefits from Garfinkel et al. (2022), at \$929 billion.
 In the subsequent four rows, we present net social benefits under each individual change we have made during the first update.
 Incorporating new literature estimates on children's health and child protection costs has the biggest impact, increasing net social benefits to \$1,118 billion.
-Refining the methodology we have used to calculate crime cause net social benefits to decrease to \$819 billion.
-By counting the full value of children's future earnings, net social benefits increase slightly to \$997 billion.
-Using a lower social discount rate of 2% increases net social benefits to \$1,339.
+Refining the methodology we have used to calculate crime cause net social benefits increase to \$819 billion.
+By counting the full value of children's future earnings, net social benefits to \$1,339.
 Adopting all of these updates mentioned above would lead net social benefits to increase to \$1,541 billion, giving us a cost-benefit ratio of 1 to 15.